 What Is White Camphor Oil?

-White camphor oil (Cinnamomum camphora) is a potent essential oil that brings a number of health benefits.
-This essential oil comes from the camphor tree, which is native to Asia, specifically in Japan, Taiwan (Formosa), and China.
+White camphor oil (Cinnamomum camphora) is a potent essential oil with a number of health benefits.
+This essential oil comes from the camphor tree, which is native to Asia, specifically in Japan, Taiwan (Formosa) and China.
 It was initially widely cultivated only in China, but is now also grown in Sri Lanka and India.

-Camphor oil produces three distinct fractions: white, brown, and yellow.
+Camphor oil produces three distinct fractions: white, brown and yellow.
 Among all fractions, only white camphor oil is used for medicinal and aromatic purposes.
-The other two fractions contain the substance called safrole, which is considered carcinogenic and toxic.
+The other two fractions contain high levels of the substance called safrole (brown has 80 percent safrole while yellow has 20 percent), which are considered carcinogenic and toxic.
+White camphor, meanwhile, contains safrole but only in very small amounts, which is not a cause for concern.

 Uses of White Camphor Oil